-AIB is the leading retail bank in Ireland, holding leading market shares in primary current accounts, personal, mortgage and business lending based on its market share across key products, according to Ipsos MRBI AIB Personal Financial Tracker Q2 2018 and AIB SME Financial Services Monitor 2017, BPFI - Q2 2018.
+AIB is the leading retail bank in Ireland, holding leading market shares in primary current accounts, personal, mortgage and business lending based on its market share across key products, according to Ipsos MRBI AIB Personal Financial Tracker Q4 2018 and Ipsos MRBI AIB SME Financial Services Monitor, February 2019.
 Moreover, it holds a disproportionately large share of the youth demographic which is expected to drive credit market growth over the medium-term.

 The Irish economy has been one of the fastest growing Eurozone economies in each of the past three years.
-Despite uncertainties as to the potential impact of Brexit, the Irish economy is expected to continue to grow at attractive rates over the next several years, with the Irish Department of Finance forecasting real GDP growth of 5.6 per cent. in 2018, 4.0 per cent. in 2019 and 3.4 per cent. growth in 2020 (Source: DoF Summer Economic Statement).
+Despite uncertainties as to the potential impact of Brexit, the Irish economy is expected to continue to grow at attractive rates over the next several years, with the Irish Department of Finance forecasting real GDP growth of 4.2 per cent. in 2019, 3.6 per cent. in 2020 and 2.5 per cent. growth in 2021 (Source: DoF Budget 2019).

-This compares to expected Eurozone average annual GDP growth of 2.0 per cent in 2018, 1.8 per cent. in 2019 and 1.7 per cent. in 2020 (Source: ECB Staff Macroeconomic Projections - September 2018).
+This compares to expected Eurozone average annual GDP growth of 1.1 per cent. in 2019, 1.6 per cent. in 2020 and 1.5 per cent. in 2021 (Source: ECB Staff Macroeconomic Projections - March 2019).

-Irish employment, wages and consumer confidence have been rising steadily in the post-financial crisis period, which has resulted in growth in new personal, mortgage and business lending, and the gradual recovery of performing credit market stock after a sustained period of deleveraging.
-Household indebtedness levels have fallen, with the household debt to disposable income ratio standing at 133.3 in the first quarter of 2018 compared with a peak of 212.5 for the third quarter of 2011.
-There is strong evidence of significant pent-up demand for housing, with the associated rate of recovery in mortgage lending rising in line with the availability of supply, which has positive momentum.
-As in the personal lending market, new business lending has also been increasing post-financial crisis although credit stock levels are only now starting to recover.
+Irish employment, wages and consumer confidence have risen significantly in the post-financial crisis period, which has resulted in growth in new personal, mortgage and business lending, and the gradual recovery of performing credit market stock after a sustained period of deleveraging.
+Household indebtedness levels have fallen, with the household debt to disposable income ratio standing at 125.8 in the third quarter of 2018 compared with a peak of 212.5 for the third quarter of 2011 (Source: Central Bank of Ireland - Quarterly Financial Accounts Q3 2018).
+There is continuing strong evidence of significant pent-up demand for housing, with the associated rate of recovery in mortgage lending rising in line with the availability of supply, which has positive momentum.
+As in the personal lending market, new business lending has also been increasing post-financial crisis although credit stock levels have been slower to recover reflecting non-performing exposure deleveraging as well as Brexit-related uncertainty.